KarthikeyanJRK/KarthikeyanJRK/README.md

 My toolkit includes **Python, SQL, Power BI, Tableau, and Excel**, along with libraries like **Pandas, NumPy, Matplotlib, and Scikit-Learn**.
 I like working end-to-end: from data cleaning and exploratory data analysis to building predictive models and presenting results using dashboards and reports.

-I’ve completed graduate-level programs in **Applied AI Solutions Development** and **Cloud Computing Technologies** in Canada, where I worked on projects involving analytics, AI, and cloud-based architectures.
-I’m especially interested in roles such as **Data Analyst, Junior Data Scientist, or Machine Learning Engineer**, where I can apply data-driven thinking to solve real problems.
+I’ve completed ontario college graduate certificate programs in **Applied AI Solutions Development** and **Cloud Computing Technologies** at George Brown College, Canada, where I worked on projects involving analytics, AI, and cloud-based architectures.
+I’m especially interested in roles such as **Data Analyst, Data Scientist, or Machine Learning Engineer**, where I can apply data-driven thinking to solve real problems.

 ---